moham-p/dev/docs/java/Concurrency - Part 5.md

 * ExecutorService with thread pools — for managing a fixed number of threads efficiently.
 * Reactive frameworks like Reactor or RxJava — for highly scalable, event-driven applications with non-blocking flows.

 **Each of these had its own learning curve and trade-offs.
-In Java 21, virtual threads changed the game by allowing:**
+In Java 21 ([this PR](https://github.com/openjdk/jdk/pull/8166)), virtual threads changed the game by allowing:**

 * Blocking code (like `Thread.sleep()` or `InputStream.read()`)
 * Written in a straightforward, linear style